-(1) (a) Except as provided in section 148, an accused arraigned before a superior court shall be tried by a judge of that court sitting with or without assessors in accordance with the provisions set out hereunder.

-- (b) An assessor for the purpose of this section means a person who, in the opinion of the judge who presides at trial, has experience in the administration of justice or skill in any matter which may be considered at the trial. - (2) Where an attorney-general arraigns an accused before a superior court- - (a) for trial and the accused pleads not guilty; or - (b) for sentence or far trial and the accused pleads guilty, and a plea of not guilty is entered at the direction of the presiding judge, the presiding judge may summon not more than two assessor to assist him at the trial: Provided that where the offeree in respect of which the accused is on trial is an offence for which the sentence of death is a competent sentence, the presiding judge shall, if he is of the opinion that, in the event of a conviction and having regard to the circumstances of the case, the sentence of death may be imposed or may have to be imposed, summon two assessors to his assistance.
+- (1) (a) Except as provided in section 148, an accused arraigned before a superior court shall be tried by a judge of that court sitting with or without assessors in accordance with the provisions set out hereunder. - (b) An assessor for the purpose of this section means a person who, in the opinion of the judge who presides at trial, has experience in the administration of justice or skill in any matter which may be considered at the trial. - (2) Where an attorney-general arraigns an accused before a superior court- - (a) for trial and the accused pleads not guilty; or - (b) for sentence or far trial and the accused pleads guilty, and a plea of not guilty is entered at the direction of the presiding judge, the presiding judge may summon not more than two assessor to assist him at the trial: Provided that where the offeree in respect of which the accused is on trial is an offence for which the sentence of death is a competent sentence, the presiding judge shall, if he is of the opinion that, in the event of a conviction and having regard to the circumstances of the case, the sentence of death may be imposed or may have to be imposed, summon two assessors to his assistance.

-- (3) No assessor shall hear any evidence unless he first takes tin oath or, as the case may be, makes an affirmation, administered by the presiding judge, that he will, on the evidence placed before him, give a true verdict upon the issues to be tried. - (4) An assessor who takes an oath or makes an affirmation under subsection (3) shall be a member of the court: Provided that- - (a) subject to the provisions of paragraphs (b) and (c) of this proviso and of section 217 (3) (b), the decision or finding of the majority of the members of the court upon any question of fact or upon the question referred to in the said paragraph (b) shall be the decision or finding of the court, except when the presiding judge sits with only one assessor, in which case the decision or finding of the judge shall, in the case of a difference of opinion, be the decision or finding of the court; - (b) if the presiding judge is of the opinion that it would be in the interests of the administration of justice that the assessor or the assessors assisting him do not take part in any decision upon the question whether evidence of any confession or other statement made by an accused is admissible as evidence against him, the judge alone shall decide upon such question, and he may for this purpose sit alone; - (c) the presiding judge alone shall decide upon any other question of law or upon any question whether any matter constitutes a question of law or a question of fact, and he may for this purpose sit alone.

-(5) If an assessor is not in the full-time employment of the State, he shall be entitled to such compensation as the Minister, in consultation with the Minister of Finance, may determine in respect of expenses incurred by him in connection with his attendance as the trial, and in respect of his services as assessor.
+(3) No assessor shall hear any evidence unless he first takes tin oath or, as the case may be, makes an affirmation, administered by the presiding judge, that he will, on the evidence placed before him, give a true verdict upon the issues to be tried.

+- (4) An assessor who takes an oath or makes an affirmation under subsection (3), shall be a member of the court: Provided that- - (a) the presiding judge atone shall decide upon any question of law or upon any question whether any matter constitutes a question of law or a question of fact, and he may far this purpose sit alone; - (b) the decision or finding of the majority of the members of the court on any question of fact shall be the decision or finding of the court, except when the presiding judge sits with only one assessor, in which case the decision or finding of the judge shall, in the case of a difference of opinion, be the decision or finding of the court. - (5) If an assessor is not in the full-time employment of the State, he shall be entitled to such compensation as the Minister, in consultation with the Minister of Finance, may determine in respect of expenses incurred by him in connection with his attendance as the trial, and in respect of his services as assessor.